-When compared to previous years, the gap continues to be driven by a substantially higher proportion of women in hourly paid customer facing roles, and a higher proportion of men in senior roles that typically have a higher bonus opportunity.
+The bonus gap continues to be driven by a substantially higher proportion of women in hourly paid customer facing roles, and a higher proportion of men in senior roles that typically have a higher bonus opportunity.
+This is also the reason for an 8.2% difference in the percentage of women receiving benefits in kind, versus the percentage of men.